lucianoengdev/Investimentos_x_Acidentes/README.md

 ## Known Issues and Limitations

-- The project is still in progress, so conclusions are preliminary.
+- The article-stage exploratory analysis is complete, but the machine learning extension is still in progress.
 - The investment dataset is annual and aggregated by concessionaire; it does not show exactly where each investment was applied.
 - A simple one-year lag may not capture persistent effects from infrastructure investment.
 - The crash dataset has a kilometer discontinuity that required a corrected spatial reference.